 It is often difficult to differentiate ET from Parkinson's disease (PD), particularly during the early stages of the disease.
 Consequently, many people are initially misdiagnosed.
 And to complicate the situation, it is possible to have more than one neurological disorder.
+A small percentage of patients may develop PD after having ET for many years.
 Here are some basic differences between ET and PD: